MIDS-scaling-up/v3a/week02/hw/README.md

 [OpenCV](https://opencv.org/) is THE library for computer vision.
 At the moment it has fallen behind the Deep Learning curve, but it could catch up at any moment.
 For traditional, non-DL image processing, it is unmatched.

-Refer to Lab 2 for how to get started with OpenCV and some addtional hints for getting started with OpenCV in a container are [here](https://github.com/rdejana/w251-hints/tree/master/hw3), if you need them.
+Refer to Lab 2 for how to get started with OpenCV and some addtional hints for getting started with OpenCV in a container are [here](https://github.com/rdejana/w251-hints/tree/master/hw3), if you need them (the link says hw3, which is fine since the new hw2 is the old hw3).

 ### Facial detection with OpenCV
 We suggest that you use a simple pre-trained frontal face HAAR Cascade Classifier [documented here](https://docs.opencv.org/3.4.1/d7/d8b/tutorial_py_face_detection.html).
 There is no need to detect eyes,just the face.
 Notice how simple it is to use: